Linked here is an audio-video collection of seminars, talks and events held at the Centre of African Studies, dating from October 2014.

 Africa Through A Lens (National Archives UK) - "Explore incredible photographs spanning over 100 years of African history, from the 1860s onwards, taken from the Foreign & Commonwealth Office photographic collection (CO 1069)

 African Writers' Club (Raven login) - "The African Writers Club collection comprises over 250 hours of radio programmes recorded in the 1960s at the Transcription Centre, London, under its Director Dennis Duerden.
-The tapes were distributed for broadcast by radio stations in Africa and elsewhere...
-This material should prove invaluable to students of African Studies, and in particular to students of the rich vein of creative writing in Africa in the middle of the 20th century."
+The tapes were distributed for broadcast by radio stations in Africa and elsewhere..."
 Interviews include : Chinua Achebe, Wole Soyinka, Ama Ata Aidoo & many more.

 Archive of Malian Photography - Circa 100,000 photographic negatives from the archives of Mamadou Cissé, Adama Kouyaté, Abdourahmane Sakaly, Malick Sidibé, and Tijani Sitou for long-term preservation and access.
 Spanning the 1940s-90s, this collection reveals changes and continuities in political and cultural practices, social trends, and photographic production in Mali during the twentieth century.